ChrisMathews24/Class-Activity/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 * How is your company performing relative to competitors in the same domain?

+TD has come a long way from just being a regular bank to one of the most convenient/ easy to use banks due to their prioritization of customer needs.
+Their constant emphasis to help the people has gained them a large customer base.

+Currently during COVID, TD's digital team has developed pandemic-specific application to handle government responses and programs: mortgage and auto-payment deferrals,vPaycheck Protection Program (PPP) and Canada’s Emergency Response Benefit (CERB).
+The team developed SimpleApps, a platform  made for users to easily apply for relief services.
+Initially 20 such forms were created, TD recieved over 500,000 online applications recieved within 3 months(5).

 ## Recommendations